BRC Municipal Hardware Shoppe

 We are not part of or affiliated with the DPW or BMorg.

 Outside of Burning Man, we are a Seattle-based organization that brings our radical fix-it skills and Sparks Show to area events like Honk Fest West, Seacompression, Critical Massive, and the Georgetown Carnival.
-We are often seen performing as an accompaniment to whatever marching band happens to be wandering by.
+We are sometimes seen performing as an accompaniment to whatever marching band happens to be wandering by.

 What do we have?